lsha49/ll_FORUM_CLASSIFICATION/README.md

 * model implementation and training
 * result evaluation and analysis

-The toolkit is divided into four components:
+The toolkit is divided into four components: Data adapter, Feature Composer, Model Selector and Performance Evaluator

 Data adapter:
 -------------------------------------------------------------------------------------------------------